joda01/imagec-doc/README.md

-# imageC Doc
+# ImageC Doc

-This contains the source for imageC's documentation, hosted at https://imagec-doc.readthedocs.io/en/latest/
+This contains the source for ImageC's documentation, hosted at https://imagec-doc.readthedocs.io/en/latest/

 ## Building locally